kk-sdsu/gen-ai-apps/.ipynb_checkpoints/README-checkpoint.md

 - Potential action items

 I do this by using the [OpenAI REST API](https://platform.openai.com/docs/api-reference/introduction) to call models on a self-hosted [FastChat](https://github.com/lm-sys/FastChat) deployment.
 I can then easily load a supported LLM from HuggingFace which then makes it available via the API, making comparing and contrasting responses from various LLMs rather smooth.

+## Pre-process Text Data
+While working on the meeting transcription analysis notebook, it occurred to me that I could probably feed raw text files to an LLM instead of pre-processing the files "by hand."